 - Rel=”nofollow” links are useless

-In the 2000s, websites with the most backlinks were winning the online ranking game.
+In the 2000s, websites with the most backlinks were winning the online ranking game thanks to the PageRank algorithm.
 Since the 2010s search engine algorithm updates, it is not the case anymore.
 The quantity of backlinks remains a signal, but it is not as prevalent as before.
 Backlink quality became much more important.

 Non-related backlinks harm websites.
 They send a negative signal to search engines.
 In most cases, domains are better off with no backlink at all than irrelevant ones.